Kilmore, County Cavan: Church of Ireland parish

 The Church of Ireland parish has two places of worship within the Diocese of Kilmore, Elphin and Ardagh.
 The most historic building is Kilmore Cathedral and is the seat of the Bishop of Kilmore, Elphin and Ardagh.
-The first church was built by St. Feithlimidh in the sixth century.
+The first church was built by Saint Felim in the sixth century.
 In 1454, Bishop Aindrias Mac Brádaigh (Andrew McBrady) had this ancient church rebuilt and was given permission by Pope Nicholas V to be the bishop's cathedral.
 In the 17th century, Bishop Moigne had the cathedral renovated and a bishop's residence built.
 However, by 1858, the cathedral was described as "decayed, dilapidated and too small to accommodate the parishioners", and so a new cathedral was built in the grounds of the Bishop's Palace at a cost of £8000.
 It had been planned to demolish to old cathedral, but it was saved and is now used as the Parochial Hall.
 The second Church of Ireland place of worship in the parish is St Patrick's Church, Ballintemple, near Ballinagh.
 It was built in 1821 and is a rectangular building with a castellated tower.

-The Rt.
-Rev. Dr. William Bedell (Irish: Uilliam Beidil; 1571–1642), Church of Ireland Lord Bishop of Kilmore, is believed to be buried in the churchyard of Kilmore Cathedral.
-Bishop Bedell, a former Provost of Trinity College Dublin, is famous for commissioning a translation of the Old Testament into Irish.
-Most of this translation was carried out by The Rev. Muircheartach Óg Ó Cíonga, the Anglican Rector of Templeport.
-Bedell was also very respected by the native Gaelic, Irish Catholic population of County Cavan.
+William Bedell (Irish: Uilliam Beidil; 1571–1642), Church of Ireland Bishop of Kilmore, is believed to be buried in the churchyard of Kilmore Cathedral.
+Bishop Bedell, a former Provost of Trinity College Dublin, is famous for commissioning a translation of the Old Testament into Irish in the 17th century.
+Most of this translation was carried out by Muircheartach Óg Ó Cíonga, the Anglican Rector of Templeport.
+Bedell was also well-respected by the native Irish Catholic population of County Cavan.

-Quite close to Kilmore Cathedral is the See House (also known as the Bishop's Palace), the former official residence of the Church of Ireland Lord Bishops of Kilmore, Elphin and Ardagh.
+Quite close to Kilmore Cathedral is the See House (also known as the Bishop's Palace), the former official residence of the Bishop of Kilmore, Elphin and Ardagh.
 The house was built in the late Georgian style in the 1830s and was designed by William Farrell.

 Catholic parish

 The Catholic parish has two places of worship.
 They are two of a number churches in the Diocese of Kilmore.
 It is not known when St Felim's Church, Ballinagh, was first built, but it existed as a slated church in 1790.
-A new church, designed by William Hague, Jr., was rebuilt in 1869, and rededicated on 7 February.
+A new church, designed by William Hague Jr., was rebuilt in 1869, and rededicated on 7 February.
 The present church was completed in 1978 and rededicated on 2 July in the same year.
 The other Catholic place of worship is St Patrick's Church, Drumcor, and was built in 1809.
 It was extended in 1930 and the windows were replaced with steel frames and tinted cathedral glass.
-Major restoration was made to building in 1990, and it was rededicated by The Most Rev. Dr. Francis J. MacKiernan, Lord Bishop of Kilmore, on 14 July 1991.
+Major restoration was made to building in 1990, and it was rededicated by Francis MacKiernan, Bishop of Kilmore, on 14 July 1991.